KenKundert/nestedtext/doc/comments.rst

 There is no ambiguity here -- trailing and footer comments are distinguished by their indentation level.
-If the indentation is greater than the indentation of both the previous and next data items, then the comment is a trailing comment for the previous item.
+If the indentation is greater than the indentation of the previous data items, then the comment is a trailing comment for the previous item.
 If the indentation is less than or equal to the indentation of the last data item, then the comment is a footer comment for the document as a whole.

 No data
 ~~~~~~~